therichaverma/Practice-Repo/README.md

-# pythonpractice
-Here are some python programs i created for practice.
+# Repository for my Practice code